Mike Kellar

 Mike Kellar is an American college football coach and former player.
-He is the head football coach for Glenville State University, a position he had held since 2019.
-Kellar previously served as the head football coach at Concord University in Athens, West Virginia (2009–2010), California University of Pennsylvania (2012–2015), and Lenoir–Rhyne University in Hickory, North Carolina (2016–2017).
+He is the head football coach for West Virginia Wesleyan College, a position he had held since 2025.
+Kellar previously served as the head football coach at Concord University in Athens, West Virginia (2009–2010), California University of Pennsylvania (2012–2015), Lenoir–Rhyne University in Hickory, North Carolina (2016–2017), and Glenville State University in Glenville, West Virginia (2019–2025).